leduynhac/flutter_startup_namer/README.md

     @override
     _MyHomePageState createState() => _MyHomePageState();
   }

+- In Flutter's reactive style framework, calling setState() triggers a call to the build() method for the State object, resulting in an update to the UI.

 ## Widget notes
 - The widget can be a StatelessWidget or StatefullWidget.
 - Extending a widget requires to override the build method: Widget build(BuildContext context)